ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 ## Customizing CKEditor Preset or Version

-By default, the CKEditor 4 React component loads the [standard preset](https://ckeditor.com/cke4/presets-all) of the latest CKEditor 4 release from the [CDN](https://cdn.ckeditor.com/) when creating the first editor.
+By default, the CKEditor 4 React component loads the [standard-all preset](https://ckeditor.com/cke4/presets-all) of the latest CKEditor 4 release from the [CDN](https://cdn.ckeditor.com/) when creating the first editor.
 This behavior can be altered by changing the value of the `CKEditor.editorUrl` variable to point to the desired CKEditor script location:

 ```js
 CKEditor.editorUrl = 'https://your-website.example/ckeditor/ckeditor.js';